spacetelescope/jwst/docs/jwst/pipeline/calwebb_ami3.rst

 The individual exposures must be in the form of 3D calibrated ("_calints") products from :ref:`calwebb_image2 <calwebb_image2>` processing.

-An example ASN file containing 2 science target and 2 reference PSF target exposures is shown below.
+An example ASN file containing one science target and one reference PSF target exposure is shown below.
 Only 1 product is defined, corresponding to the science target, with members consisting of exposures for both the science target and the reference PSF target, as indicated by the "exptype" values for each.